kirodoras/tests-sing-me-a-song/README.md

 <!-- Description -->
 # Description

-Sing is an application for anonymous music me.
+Sing me a song, is an application for anonymous music me.
 The more people enjoy a chance, the more likely it is to be recommended to others.
 The purpose of this project is precisely to do unit, integration and e2e tests.

 <!-- Getting Started Back end-->